pyjavo/lab_decision_trees_random_forest/README.md

 jupyter notebook
 ```

-This will open Jupyter in your browser.
-From there, you can navigate to the `.ipynb` file and start running the notebook cells.
+5. Open the notebook for Exploratory Data Analysis (EDA):

+In your browser, navigate to the notebook file (e.g., `lab_1.ipynb`) to begin the exploratory data analysis.
+You can inspect the dataset, generate summary statistics, visualize distributions, and uncover patterns within the data.